mosait/Drone_Data_Analyzer/README.md

 If you want to run the application without Docker, you need two terminals.

-In the first terminal, run the following command to start the backend server:
+In the first terminal, run the following commands to start the backend server:

 ```
 cd ./backend